Electric coOPERATIVES are:

 - Costs associated with upgrading outdated infrastructure

-Capital credits may be paid at a future date if the cooperative’s financial position is adequate to return a portion of equity to member-owners.
+Capital credits may be paid at a future date if the cooperative’s financial position is adequate to return a portion of the equity to member-owners.
 The co-op’s board determines whether to make a general capital credit retirement to current and former members.
 A retirement is approved only if the board determines that the financial condition of the cooperative is adequate to support the payout.
 When the board of directors authorizes a portion of previously allocated capital credits to be returned to members or former members, the amount is said to be retired.
-Because the cooperative is a nonprofit organization, no interest or dividends are paid on capital credits.
+Because the cooperative is a nonprofit organization, no interest or dividends are included on capital credits.

-After a member moves out of the co-op’s service are, most cooperatives keep the capital credits accumulated, to be refunded with the general retirements.
+After a member moves out of the co-op’s service area, most cooperatives keep the capital credits accumulated, to be refunded with the general retirements.
 When a former member cannot be located to receive a capital credit retirement, many cooperatives use the unclaimed money to fund scholarships for area students.

 Some cooperatives do not use a capital credit model.